GSA/datagov-11ty/pages/posts/2023-03-10-data-gov-new-launch.md

 categories:
     - meta
 date: '2023-03-10T09:00:00'
+excerpt: |-
-excerpt: Data.gov is launching a redesigned home page that will help users find the datasets they need and other updates and resources about federal open data.
+    Data.gov is launching a redesigned home page that will help users find the datasets they need and other updates and resources about federal open data.
-permalink: '2023-03-10-datagov-launches-redesigned-home-page'
+permalink: 'meta/2023-03-10-datagov-launches-redesigned-home-page/'
-slug: 2023-03-10-datagov-launches-redesigned-home-page
+slug: datagov-launches-redesigned-home-page
 title: Data.gov Launches Redesigned Home Page
 ---